-When you’re planning a major feast, you want to get as much prepared in advance as you can.
+When you’re planning a major feast, you want to get as much prepared in advance as possible.
 (So see all the Thanksgiving recipes you can make ahead.)
-If you’re making mashed potatoes, you can peel the spuds and keep them submerged in a bowl of water in the fridge, whole or cut up, for hours—even overnight—before boiling.
+If you’re making mashed potatoes, you can prep the potatoes themselves a few days beforehand, or actually mash them up to one day before.

-Here’s what not to do: Don’t boil your potatoes ahead and wait to mash them, even for half an hour, and don’t hold mashed potatoes in a slow cooker.
+Here’s what not to do, according to ‘hounds: Don’t boil your potatoes ahead and wait to mash them, even for half an hour, and don’t hold mashed potatoes in a slow cooker.
 Both result in a mash so gluey even a paste-eating kindergartener wouldn’t touch them.